-It is for this reason that Adam Smith, Assistant Professor in the Sonny Astani Department of Civil and Environmental Engineering, and a team of researchers including USC Viterbi Ph.D. students Phillip Wang and Ali Zarei-Baygi, studied and compared samples from an advanced groundwater treatment facility in Southern California and groundwater aquifers to detect differences in ARG concentrations.
-Through their research, published in Environmental Science & Technology Letters this month, they found that the advanced groundwater treatment facility reduced nearly all targeted ARGs to below detection limits, while in groundwater samples, they found a ubiquitous presence of ARGs in both control locations and locations recharged with water from the advanced water treatment facility.
-Results suggested that while historically, indirect reuse treatment methods that use an environmental barrier as a step in the water cleaning process were considered more reliable, direct reuse approaches that do not introduce an environmental buffer may be superior in producing a safe, pure water supply for potability.
-The reason for this lies in the way ARGs in the environment can contaminate potable reuse water.
+It is for this reason that Adam Smith, Assistant Professor in the Sonny Astani Department of Civil and Environmental Engineering, and a team of researchers including USC Viterbi Ph.D. candidate Moustapha Harb and Ph.D. students Phillip Wang and Ali Zarei-Baygi, studied and compared samples from an advanced water purification facility in Southern California and groundwater aquifers to detect differences in ARG concentrations.
+Through their research, published in Environmental Science & Technology Letters this month, they found that the advanced treatment facility, which purifies wastewater to create a near-distilled quality of water suitable for drinking, reduced nearly all targeted ARGs to below detectable limits.
+The facility then takes this water and uses it to replenish (recharge) the local aquifer to maintain a plentiful supply of groundwater used as local drinking water.
+In the aquifer samples, they found a ubiquitous presence of ARGs in both control locations and locations recharged with water from the advanced water treatment facility.

 How ARGs Spread through Water Treatment Systems

-In an indirect reuse schema, the purified water will be infused back into an environmental buffer, like a groundwater aquifer.
-Later, water is pulled from the aquifer and further treated at a drinking water treatment plant before being added to the public water supply.
-In contrast, in direct reuse approaches, purified water does not return to an environmental buffer, but instead, remains within the engineered water cycle, going from the wastewater treatment plant to the water reuse plant to the drinking water treatment plant and then out to your tap.
+- In direct potable reuse, purified water does not return to an environmental buffer, but instead, remains within the engineered water cycle, going from the wastewater treatment plant to the water reuse plant to the drinking water treatment plant and then out to your tap.

 “ARGs are not regulated in any way and are a challenging emerging contaminant of concern due to our reliance on biological treatment in the engineered water cycle,” Smith said.
 “Because they are biological contaminants—small fragments of DNA that are released to the environment—bacteria present in receiving environments can uptake them, becoming resistant themselves, and further perpetuating the spread of resistance.”

 Wastewater reuse is the prevailing option for dealing with a mounting pressure on global water supply and might be preferable to options like desalination, which is expensive and energy inefficient by comparison.
-However, the danger of spreading antibiotic resistance is one that should inform which methodologies gain more traction and investment as we look ahead.
-Eliminating unknowns that persist in the environmental water buffers could be one way to ensure water that reaches our taps is clean of ARGs and other harmful contaminants.
+Eliminating unknowns that persist in the environmental water buffers could be one way to ensure water that reaches our taps are clean of ARGs and other harmful contaminants.

 “Lessening the global spread of antibiotic resistance will require an interdisciplinary approach that spans environmental and clinical systems.
 We must act fast before we enter a so called ‘post-antibiotic world’ where bacterial infections become impossible to treat,” Smith said.